AdobeDocs/experience-manager-65.pt-BR/help/sites-administering/msm-livecopy.md

 Cancelar a herança para alterar o conteúdo do componente ou excluir o componente:

-1. Clique ou toque no componente para o qual deseja cancelar a herança.
+1. Clique no componente para o qual deseja cancelar a herança.

    ![Selecionar componente para cancelar a ação de herança](assets/chlimage_1-230.png)

-1. Na barra de ferramentas do componente, clique ou toque no ícone **Cancelar herança**.
+1. Na barra de ferramentas do componente, clique na guia **Cancelar herança** ícone.

    ![Cancelar herança](do-not-localize/chlimage_1-8.png)